What is an ESA?

 How do I switch from an STO to an ESA?

 Let your school know that you are no longer going to receive STO funds.
 They will ensure any funds that come to the school for your child are returned to the issuing STO.
 You will also want to notify your STO.
 Then, apply for an ESA and begin paying your tuition bills with your ESA.
+You cannot be on an ESA / STO in the same year.

 What if I have more questions about ESAs?
 Is there a community of other ESA parents I can join?